sys-bio/tellurium/docs/introduction.rst

     Tellurium screenshot

-All code is open source (`<https://github.com/sys-bio/tellurium>`_).
-Temporarily there is PyQt4 – GPL licensed code.
-Licences used include LGPL,  Apache 2, MIT, and New BDS.
+Tellurium incorporates many packages.
+The root repository is located at (`<https://github.com/sys-bio/tellurium>`_) and licensed under the Apache License 2.0.
+Other packages used by Tellurium are licensed used include LGPL, Apache 2, MIT, and BSD 3-clause.

 The Tellurium project is funded from the **NIH/NIGMS** (GM081070).